oro13/traffic_collisions_ml_team1/README.md

 ## Seattle Traffic and Collisions Data
-### Understanding the Patterns of Collisions Data through Data Visualization, Statistical Modeling & Machine Learning
+### Understanding Traffic Patterns through Data Visualization, Statistical Modeling & Machine Learning

 This public repository contains the Machine Learning Team's materials for the Traffic Collisions Project, organized by the Projects Circle.